MartinSahlen/bq-utils/README.md

 - Support legacy SQL
 - Support auto-detecting if you send a file for query parameter
 - Add sending spreadsheets to a specified email if your boss wants some data TOMORROW
+- Wrap errors to get origin of error
+- DOCUMENTATION AND COMMENTS PLEASE